-When's the best time to visit Pacific coast of Costa Rica?
+When is the best time to visit Pacific coast of Costa Rica?

 To enjoy the beaches, good weather is a priority so most visits are in the dry season Dec - Apr when there is plenty of sun.
 It’s hot all year round (average temperatures range from 22-25°C, rather higher in the dry season).
 The busy times for visitors are the dry season months, especially weekends and Easter week.
 The green (i.e. rainy) season is much quieter.

-Colón.
+The Colón is the main currency used on the Pacific coast of Costa Rica.
 Notes can be withdrawn from ATMs in San José using a UK credit or debit card.
 You may have to authorise your bank first, and withdrawals may be limited to amounts lower than in the UK.
 US dollars cash can be exchanged in banks too.
 There are ATMs in Quepos, but stock up with your local currency needs before travelling to Manuel Antonio.

 By light aircraft from San José to Quepos, from where it is a 30mins road journey over the cliffs to Manuel Antonio.
 Flights take less than one hour.
 By road, the journey to Manuel Antonio from San José takes about 2.5 hours.

 If you still have questions, please contact us and one of our Travel Experts will be happy to help.

 Our exciting range of articles on Latin America explore everything from iconic destinations and lesser-known cultural gems to delicious traditional recipes.
 You’ll also find exclusive travel tips, first-hand client reviews and the chance to get your personal questions answered by our travel experts.View Extraordinary Inspiration